aprial/growth-workshop/data-exercise.md

 5. Render all possible user campaign and event types to visualize what kinds of users tended to do more kinds of events

 6. Leveraging the joint query from before create a data set that can go in to a machine learning algorithm such that the target label is event type.

+7. Now scale the input feature data set

+8. Split the dataset in to train/test